-Here in Virginia, a regular 15 pound turkey at the supermarket will cost you about $30 or less.
-But if you want a local, traditional turkey like a Bourbon Red, raised on pasture – expect to pay anywhere from $60–$90.
+Here in Virginia, a regular fifteen-pound turkey at the supermarket will cost you about $30 or less.
+But if you want a heritage, pastured turkey like a Bourbon Red—expect to pay anywhere from $60–$90.

 Why Are These Turkeys So Different?

-Heritage breeds like the Bourbon Red that are raised on pasture are incredibly athletic and free.
-They run up to 25 miles per hour, fly, and often brood in the trees.
-If you want to see something funny, watch a farmer try to catch their Bourbon Red turkeys!)
+Pastured turkeys, which are often heritage breeds like the Bourbon Red, are incredibly athletic and free.
+They run up to 25 miles per hour, fly, and often roost in the trees.
+(If you want to see something funny, watch a farmer try to catch his or her Bourbon Red turkeys!)

 Turkeys on Antibiotics

 Given a choice, turkeys aren’t vegetarians.
 They eat lots of greens, bugs, and rodents.